Hyperbolic Weyl groups and the four normed division algebras

 In the present work, we take up this line of development again, and present a coherent picture for many higher rank hyperbolic Kac--Moody algebras which is based on the relation to generalized modular groups associated with lattices and subrings of the four normed division algebras.
 More specifically, we shall show that the Weyl groups of all hyperbolic algebras of ranks 4, 6 and 10 which can be obtained by the process of double extension described above, admit realizations in terms of generalized modular groups over the complex numbers $\cx$, the quaternions $\quat$, and the octonions $\oct$, respectively.
+We are encouraged to find that these Weyl groups are amenable to explicit matrix descriptions, but understand that the hyperbolic algebras themselves have still eluded any effective characterization.
 For $\Kk=\cx$, the present work on these hyperbolic Weyl groups is thus a very natural extension of \cite{FeFr83}, showing in particular that the rank $4$ hyperbolics $A_2^{++}, C_2^{++}$ and $G_2^{++}$ are naturally connected with certain subrings in the normed division algebra $\cx$.
 Analogous results are obtained for all the `over-extended' rank $6$ hyperbolics $A_4^{++}, B_4^{++}, C_4^{++}, D_4^{++}$ and $F_4^{++}$, whose (even) Weyl groups can be described in terms of quaternionic modular groups.
 Finally, $\Kk=\oct$, the largest and non-associative division algebra of octonions, is associated with rank $10$ hyperbolics, and in particular, the maximally extended hyperbolic Kac--Moody algebra $E_{10}$.
 The other two hyperbolic over-extended algebras $B_8^{++}$ and $D_8^{++}$ can also be described using octonions.
 In this paper we present the rich structure which we found in the complex and quaternionic cases, as well as partial (and intriguing) results for the octonionic case.
-As explained in more detail in section~\ref{weylsec}, a new feature for the division algebras beyond $\reals$ is that simple reflections involve complex conjugation of all entries of $\capX$.
+As explained in more detail in Section~\ref{weylsec}, a new feature for the division algebras beyond $\reals$ is that simple reflections involve complex conjugation of all entries of $\capX$.
 For that reason only the {\em even} part of a given Weyl group will act by matrix conjugation of $\capX$ and is therefore the main focus of our study.
 Throughout the paper we will denote by $W^+$ the even part of a Weyl group $W$.
 In the case of $\cF$ one has $W^+(\cF)\cong PSL_2(\ints)$, the modular group, and for the other division algebras we discover a number of apparently new modular groups.
+An announcement of our work appears in \cite{FeKlNi09}, based on a talk presented by A.J.F. at the conference on ``Vertex Operator Algebras and Related Areas" in honor of Geoffrey Mason, July 2008, at Illinois State University.